Jayashree-D/docs/designs/multihost-physical-led.md

 running at the system startup.
 Once the application started, it will invoke a method to handle the LED udev events which will be retrieved from a file.

+File will be monitored using inotify to handle the events which are added or removed.
 By reading the file, all the LEDs name will be retrieved and dbus path will be created for all the LEDs under single systemd service.

 **D-Bus Objects**